 a) the WSIS outcome documents – the Geneva Plan of Action (2003) and the Tunis Agenda (2005);

-b) the WSIS+10 statement on the implementation of WSIS outcomes and vision for WSIS beyond 2015, endorsed by the Plenipotentiary Conference (Busan, 2014);
+b) the WSIS+20 statement on the implementation of WSIS outcomes and vision for WSIS beyond 2025, endorsed by the Plenipotentiary Conference (Bucharest, 2022);

 c) the outcomes of the Connect series summits (Connect Africa, Connect CIS, Connect Americas, Connect Arab States and Connect Asia-Pacific) under the Connect the World global multistakeholder initiative set up within the context of WSIS;

-d) the Buenos Aires Declaration adopted by the World Telecommunication Development Conference (WTDC-17) and the Buenos Aires Action Plan and relevant WTDC-17 resolutions, including Resolutions 30 and 37 (Rev. Buenos Aires, 2017), as well as Resolutions 135, 139 and 140 (Rev. Dubai, 2018) of this conference;
+d) the Kigali Declaration adopted by the World Telecommunication Development Conference (WTDC) and the Kigali Action Plan and relevant WTDC resolutions, including Resolutions 30 and 37 (Rev. Kigali, 2022), as well as Resolutions 135, 139 and 140 (Rev. Bucharest, 2022) of this conference;

-e) Resolution 71 (Rev. Dubai, 2018) of this conference, which adopted the strategic framework for the Union for 2020-2023 and set the strategic goals, related targets and objectives,
+e) Resolution 71 (Rev. Bucharest, 2022) of this conference, on the strategic plan of the Union for 2024-2027,

 recognizing further